housebee/facecourt/README.md

 # Spring Boot has problem with Eclipse, it cannot stop the embedded tomcat server.
 #
 # Therefore, run the application with DOS command as "mvn spring-boot:run"
+#
+# Note:
+#		JPA is too smart.
+Java side mapping use all small case, otherwise, JPA create a different column
+#		For example, userName will be mapped to user_name, rather than userName.
+#

 #========================================= deploy app to google cloud ============================================